-- You fully understand the risks inherent in an investment in the Securities, including the risk of loss of your entire initial investment. - You can tolerate the loss of some or all of the principal amount of the Securities and are willing to make an investment that has similar downside market risk as a hypothetical investment in the Underlying. - You believe that the level of the Underlying will appreciate over the term of the Securities and that the appreciation is unlikely to exceed the Maximum Gain. - "You understand and accept that your potential return is limited by the Maximum Gain and you would be willing to invest in the Securities if the Maximum Gain was set to the bottom of the range indicated on the cover page of this free writing prospectus (the actual Maximum Gain will be determined on the Trade Date). - "You can tolerate fluctuations in the price of the Securities prior to maturity that may be similar to or exceed the downside fluctuations in the level of the Underlying. - You fully understand and accept the risks associated with the Index Funds. - You do not seek current income from your investment and are willing to forgo dividends paid on the Index Funds. - " You are willing to hold the Securities to maturity and accept that there may be little or no secondary market for the Securities. - You are willing to assume our credit risk for all payments under the Securities, and understand that if we default on our obligations, you may not receive any amounts due to you, including any repayment of principal.
-The Securities may not be suitable for you if, among other considerations: - " You do not fully understand the risks inherent in an investment in the Securities, including the risk of loss of your entire initial investment. - "You require an investment designed to provide a full return of principal at maturity." - You cannot tolerate the loss of some or all of the principal amount of the Securities, and you are not willing to make an investment that has similar downside market risk as a hypothetical investment in the Underlying. - You believe that the level of the Underlying will decline over the term of the Securities, or you believe the level of the Underlying will appreciate over the term of the Securities by a percentage that exceeds the Maximum Gain. - "You seek an investment that has unlimited return potential without a cap on appreciation." - You would be unwilling to invest in the Securities if the Maximum Gain was set to the bottom of the range indicated on the cover page of this free writing prospectus (the actual Maximum Gain will be determined on the Trade Date). - You cannot tolerate fluctuations in the price of the Securities prior to maturity that may be similar to or exceed the downside fluctuations in the level of the Underlying. - You do not fully understand or accept the risks associated with the Index Funds. - You seek current income from this investment or prefer to receive the dividends paid on the Index Funds. - " You are unable or unwilling to hold the Securities to maturity or you seek an investment for which there will be an active secondary market. - "You are not willing to assume our credit risk for all payments under the Securities, including any repayment of principal.
+- ..You fully understand the risks inherent in an investment in the Securities, including the risk of loss of your entire initial investment. - "You can tolerate the loss of some or all of the principal amount of the Securities and are willing to make an investment that has similar downside market risk as a hypothetical investment in the Underlying. - ..You believe that the level of the Underlying will appreciate over the term of the Securities and that the appreciation is unlikely to exceed the Maximum Gain. - "You understand and accept that your potential return is limited by the Maximum Gain and you are willing to invest in the Securities based on the Maximum Gain indicated on the cover page of this pricing supplement." - "You can tolerate fluctuations in the price of the Securities prior to maturity that may be similar to or exceed the downside fluctuations in the level of the Underlying. - "You fully understand and accept the risks associated with the Index Funds. - "You do not seek current income from your investment and are willing to forgo dividends paid on the Index Funds. - "You are willing to hold the Securities to maturity and accept that there may be little or no secondary market for the Securities. - ..You are willing to assume our credit risk for all payments under the Securities, and understand that if we default on our obligations, you may not receive any amounts due to you, including any repayment of principal. - The Securities may not be suitable for you if, among other considerations: - ..You do not fully understand the risks inherent in an investment in the Securities, including the risk of loss of your entire initial investment. - "You require an investment designed to provide a full return of principal at maturity. - ..You cannot tolerate the loss of some or all of the principal amount of the Securities, and you are not willing to make an investment that has similar downside market risk as a hypothetical investment in the Underlying. - "You believe that the level of the Underlying will decline over the term of the Securities, or you believe the level of the Underlying will appreciate over the term of the Securities by a percentage that exceeds the Maximum Gain. - "You seek an investment that has unlimited return potential without a cap on appreciation. - ..You are unwilling to invest in the Securities based on the Maximum Gain indicated on the cover page of this pricing supplement. - "You cannot tolerate fluctuations in the price of the Securities prior to maturity that may be similar to or exceed the downside fluctuations in the level of the Underlying. - "You do not fully understand or accept the risks associated with the Index Funds. - "You seek current income from this investment or prefer to receive the dividends paid on the Index Funds. - "You are unable or unwilling to hold the Securities to maturity or you seek an investment for which there will be an active secondary market. - "You are not willing to assume our credit risk for all payments under the Securities, including any repayment of principal.